 A. Eligibility and Term Limits

 Initial appointments are generally restricted to those who have received their Ph.D. within the last three years or their M.D. within the last six years; exceptions to this restriction are permitted in cases when the candidate has been away from research activity after a doctoral degree and wishes to start a training program.
 Individuals are eligible to be in postdoctoral scholar status at Stanford for a period that does not exceed a total of five years for all combined years of institutional research training/activity, at Stanford and elsewhere.
 The following periods are not included in such determination:

 - Up to one year spent in postdoctoral research carried out in the same dissertation lab/research group as doctoral work

 - Period of unpaid leaves

 Extensions beyond five years are possible only upon submission of a request to the Office of Postdoctoral Affairs, and after review by a Subcommittee of faculty on postdoctoral term exceptions as described below (see Section 2.G.).
-All requests for such extensions must be reviewed and approved by the Assistant Dean for Postdoctoral Affairs.
+All requests for such extensions must be reviewed and approved by the Associate Dean for Postdoctoral Affairs.

 B. Appointment Processing